Skip to content

 Set up your own Repair Café

-Community groups and venues can receive support to set up their own repair cafés.
+Community groups and venues can receive support to set up their own Repair Cafés.
 This does not have to be just for electrical items.
-Why not set up a repair café focused around clothing, furniture or anything you can think of to fix?
+Why not set one up around clothing, furniture or anything you can think of to fix.
 These events can also double as community coffee mornings and get togethers.

 You may also be able to get help towards the cost of running such activities from Believe Housing, through its small community grant.
 The County Durham-based housing association created its Bridging the Gap community fund to help local not-for-profit organisations run initiatives addressing the cost of living crisis.
 Groups can apply for £500 towards a range of projects such as money and energy saving advice, clothing and food banks, food provision, community appliances, or improving digital access.
 Grants could also be used for projects which help people keep warm in their home, for a group to continue activities or launch new ones over winter, or towards the costs of running a welcome space such as activities or refreshments.

-More information: Believe Housing: community funding or contact us with a query.
+More information: Believe Housing: community funding or Contact Waste Management with a query.

 Switch on to small electrical recycling and give them chance to become something new!
 Switch on to small electrical recycling and give them chance to become something new! - mobile version